chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 The good news is that your baby understands that there's a day and night.
 The bad news is that he just doesn't fall asleep on his own anymore.
 The issue of sleep training is a super contentious one, there are a bunch of methods.
 I happened to run across [The Happy Sleeper](https://www.amazon.com/Happy-Sleeper-Science-Backed-Helping-Sleep-Newborn/dp/0399166025) on the street and it has been VERY helpful.
 I read it in an afternoon.
 But the long and short of it is that you incrementally help the baby get to sleep on their own by doing less and less for them.
 You may disagree with the methods, but I think the fundamentals and the reasoning are very correct.
 The website [Precious Little Sleep](https://www.preciouslittlesleep.com/) is also quite good, but she is very adamant that your baby have a sleep swing.

 At the very least, this is something to discuss and research, your plan for getting your baby to sleep.
 I would really have a plan in place.
 You must be consistent.
 My personal rule, in easing him to falling asleep on his own, was change one thing at a time.
 So we were at this cabin and Christian HATED the room he was sleeping in because it was stuffy.
 Which sucked.
 But he loved being outside, that would calm him down.
 But to put him to sleep we had to change two things: being outside and being in arms.
 And it kind of sucked.
 BUT it got better.

+In addition, from about 6-weeks on, at the bare minimum you should be, developing a very consistent bedtime routine.
+Like child directed play -> book -> pajamas -> swaddle -> feed -> bed.
+And then you should be like singing the same song or saying the same things every time.

 Note that the happy sleeper method is really only going to work if your guy or gal is a good go-er to sleeper already.
 I've read accounts of some people whose kids cry for like 2 hours before bed!
 In that case they basically had to go with the cry it out solution.